santakadev/refactoring-legacy-php/README.md

 TODO

+Alternatives to no refactor:
+- Leave it as it is
+- Start over (another form of refactor)

 ## Set up environment

 Check if there is any "Install / Setup" documentation.
 If exists, try to follow and report and/or fix any issue you found in documentation or code